adam-p/yesterday-i-learned/linguistics.md

+1. *Mademoiselle*, from French *Ma Demoiselle*, "my damsel".
+A damsel is a young unwed woman.
 1. "The final straw" came from "the straw that breaks the camel's back".
 1. Punjabi for *Sikh* is *sikkh* "sick".
 You don't need to say "seek" to pretend you know the difference.
 1. Americans totally spoke in a [lovely accent](https://youtu.be/zjCOMJDULaE?t=13m39s) back in the sixties.
 It sounds nothing like the rest.